-Have you ever tried reaching out to someone on their cell phone number and it just seems to you that you keep reaching a dead end?
-Have you ever thought of the possibility that it’s deliberate from the person’s angle, maybe he or she is not really keen on speaking to you and could have blocked your number from his or her own end?
+Have you ever tried reaching out to someone on their cell phone number, and it just seems to you that you keep reaching a dead end?
+Have you ever thought of the possibility that it’s deliberate from the person’s angle?
+Maybe he or she is not really keen on speaking to you and could have blocked your number from their own end?

-Well, it does happen, you are frantic to put a call through to someone for whatever reasons, but the person already blocked your number and you can seem to reach him or her.
+Well, it does happen.
+You are frantic to put a call through to someone for whatever reasons, but the person has already blocked your number, and you can seem to reach them.

 4 ways to know when someone blocks your number